RobillardAmelie/NCRMP_benthics/README.md

 1. Compute summary statistics such as coral density, percent cover, species richness, old and recent mortality, disease prevalence, diadema density, and presence/absence of ESA species from the site to the regional level.

 2. House all current NCRMP benthic data ranging from analysis ready data to regional domain estimates in a standardized format.
 This includes all metrics listed in item #1 calculated at the site, strata and regional level as well as most recent sampling grids and NTOT files.

-**For information on how to use this package, please visit:** https://mse-nccos-noaa.github.io/NCRMP_benthics/

 Citation: Groves, Mateski, Krampitz, Sturm, and Viehman, 2025. ncrmp.benthic.analysis (R package version 1.0.0.0002). [date accessed ]. https://github.com/MSE-NCCOS-NOAA/NCRMP_benthics